 |Peenemünde.
 This apparently was Allied aerial photographic reconnaissance that convinced them to bomb the facility.|

 The Allies were massively upgrading their bombing campaign during the summer of 1943.
 Aside from Peenemünde, they launched their first 1000-bomber raid against Hamburg during the last days of July 1943.
 In other words, the Royal Air Force was in full flower and had matured far enough to undertake truly strategic missions.
-Operation Hydra was one of the biggest and most complex missions every undertaken by the RAF, with an ancillary decoy mission to Berlin, attacks against Luftwaffe airfields to suppress interdiction and a subsidiary mission to supply resistance forces in Holland.
+Operation Hydra was one of the biggest and most complex missions ever undertaken by the RAF, with an ancillary decoy mission to Berlin, attacks against Luftwaffe airfields to suppress interdiction and a subsidiary mission to supply resistance forces in Holland.

-While grandiose claims of success were made after the mission, in fact the attack missed the most important installations such as the wind tunnel and did not in fact stop any research and development.
+While grandiose claims of success were made after the mission, in fact, the attack missed the most important installations such as the wind tunnel and did not stop any research and development.
 Famed Luftwaffe aviator Hanna Reitsch later claimed that she was at the facility during the attack (at a nearby location which was not targeted) and slept through it.
 Many of the facilities were transferred to underground locations (the Mittelwerk) which were impervious to air assault, and it is likely that the bombing set the program back by about two months due to operations being transferred off the island.